tailvar/TAE/notebook/aiengineer_wk_1/README.md

 $f(x) = \left| \tfrac{1}{2}x^{3} - \tfrac{3}{2}x^{2} \right| + \tfrac{1}{2}x$

-we analyse its shape, stationary points, and global minima, then examine how various gradient-based algorithms behave when applied to it.
+Notebook analyses its shape, stationary points, and global minima, then examine how various gradient-based algorithms behave when applied to it.

 The goal is to understand how **learning rate (η)**, **momentum (β)**, **noise (σ)**, and **decay (γ)** influence convergence, stability, and performance near non-smooth points (such as the kink at \(x = 3\)).